 Ragnar Axelsson is an Icelandic born photojournalist who has been a champion for preventive measures against global warming.
 Born in 1958 in Iceland, RAX, as he is commonly known, has been a vocal person about the effects that rapid climatic change has had on the Arctic region.

 Growing up passionate about photography, RAX has been a staff photographer for Morgunblaðið since 1976.
 Morgunblaðið is the largest newspaper in Iceland.
-Aside from working for this media house, RAX has also done freelance photography for major media outlets such as the New York Times and BBC.
+Besides working for this media house, RAX has also done freelance photography for major media outlets such as the New York Times and the BBC.

 Last Days of the Arctic